Krugou/JakSurveillance/Readme.md

 ### Features added after presentation

-> Teacher is now able to delete lectures in the attendance room, not just finishing them
+> Teacher is now able to delete the ongoing lecture in the attendance room

 ## Our Team Members